Minwax® is one of the most popular manufacturers of wood finishing products in the US.

 Step 7- Spray the Minwax PolyShades or apply it with a brush

-Now that you have removed the old finish of the wood, it’s time to finish it with a new color and protective coating.
+Now that you have removed the old finish of the wood, it’s time to add new color and a long-lasting protective finish to your freshly stripped piece.

-- It’s not a recommended product for use on floors
+- Minwax Polyshades is not a recommended product for use on floors

-- It’s great for DIY projects but you will need to add 3-4 coats to get the desired rick look
+- It’s great for DIY projects but you will need to add 3-4 coats to get the desired rich look

 Share the post "How to Get Minwax Polyshades Off Your Woodwork?"